csswizardry/csswizardry.github.com/services.md

 class="source pull-quote__source"><a href="https://twitter.com/addyosmani">Addy
 Osmani</a>, Google</b></blockquote>

-I help companies of all shapes and sizes asses, identify, and fix site-speed issues.
+I help companies of all shapes and sizes to assess, identify, and fix site-speed issues.
 Through a combination of audits, consultancy, and training, let’s find out what web performance means for your business, and how to ensure we’re on top of things.